pgdogdev/docs/docs/features/transaction-mode.md

 # Transaction mode

-In transaction mode, PgDog is able to multiplex client transactions with several PostgreSQL backend servers.
-This allows the pooler to serve thousands of clients using only dozens of actual server connections.
-This feature is essential for at-scale PostgreSQL deployments since Postgres is not able to maintain more than a few thousand concurrently open connections.
+Transaction mode allows PgDog to share just a few PostgreSQL server connections with thousands of clients.

+## How it works

+All queries served by PostgreSQL run inside transactions.
+Transactions can be started manually by sending a `BEGIN` query.
+If a transaction is not started, each query sent to PostgreSQL is executed inside its own, automatic, transaction.

+PgDog takes advantage of this behavior and can separate client transactions inside client connections and send them, individually, to the first available PostgreSQL server in its connection pool.

 <center>
   <img src="/images/transaction-mode.png" width="65%" alt="Load balancer" />
-  <p><i>In transaction mode, multiple clients can reuse one Postgres connection.</i></p>
 </center>

+In practice, this allows thousands of client connections to use just one PostgreSQL server connection to execute queries.
+Most connection pools will have multiple server connections, so hundreds of thousands of clients can connect to PgDog and execute queries over just a handful of PostgreSQL server connections.

+This feature is essential for busy applications to use PostgreSQL in production.

 ## Enable transaction mode